What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

-Collecting this information in the process of training can be used to introduce (and remove) supermoves to the action space in a dynamic fashion.
+Collecting this information in the process of training can be used to introduce (and remove) supermoves to the action space in an adaptive fashion.
 There can be many different implementations of this idea that we plan to explore more fully elsewhere.
 For example, one can consider selecting all or subset of the longest AC trivialization paths that the model finds at each $N$.
 Out of those, in each case, one can consider selecting the entire trivialization path or a subset, randomly or non-randomly.
 Alternatively, one can compare the longest trivialization paths at several (consecutive) values of $N$ and choose subsequences of moves that are shared by several long trivialization paths at different $N$.

-For example, if $N$ denotes the number of interactions with the environment, we did a few preliminary experiments with the dataset of \autoref{sec:rl} and several different seed values.
-To illustrate the effects of stochasticity, let us consider $N=8 \times 10^7$.
+Below we briefly examine the structure of the longest (i.e. hard) AC trivializations found by our RL agent with several different seed values.
+First, let us illustrate the effects of stochasticity and consider $N=8 \times 10^7$.
 The agents with five different seed values were able to solve 354, 337, 330, 328, and 323 presentations, respectively.
-And their average, $334.4$, is shown in \autoref{fig:scaling_env}.
+And their average, $334.4$, is shown in \cref{fig:scaling_env}.
 Many of these AC presentations can be solved at the earlier stage, with $N=4 \times 10^7$ or less.
 If in the definition of \textit{hard instances} we require that they are solved by \textit{all} five agents, there are only 5 presentations total.
 On the other hand, if we require that they are solved by \textit{any} of the 5 agents, the number goes up to 36.